mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 ENGINEER

-An engineer’s work is never done.
-Engineers are responsible for the maintenance and repair of the ship’s drives, power and life-support systems.
-When all systems are operating at peak performance, the engineer’s job is simple: Monitor the ship’s functions and, in the case of starships, engage the jump drive when called upon to do so.
+An engineer's work is never done.
+Engineers are responsible for the maintenance and repair of the ship's drives, power and life-support systems.
+When all systems are operating at peak performance, the engineer's job is simple: Monitor the ship's functions and, in the case of starships, engage the jump drive when called upon to do so.
 Ships have a complex array of equipment with hundreds of working components.